 Traditionally, those doing the hiring and those doing the teaching do not communicate effectively.
 Both are running businesses serving different markets.
 When a college helps you earn a degree, they aren’t concerned with what you can do with it or what kind of jobs are available.
 They leave that up to the student.
 At LeaderQuest, we do things a little differently.

 Watch Stephen Wright, the Employment Development Manager for LeaderQuest Denver, talk about the Career Services Department, below.

 Why is there such a divide when these two industries should be working together?
 The harsh reality for students attending four-year Bachelor’s or two-year Associate’s programs in Information Technology is that by the time they reach the end of their curriculum, much of the knowledge and skills developed in the early semesters become obsolete.
 This renders these students less desirable by employers looking for people with an understanding of the latest tools and techniques – particularly in practices that pertain to cyber intrusion detection, forensics, and ethical hacking.
 For some skills. the pace of change in the tech industry is making the two-year or four-year college journey less relevant.
 You can learn more about the differences in our blog Degrees vs. Certifications: Investing In your Future.

-Institutions like LeaderQuest, that focus on accelerated IT skills training are bound by strict employment guidelines.
+Institutions that focus on accelerated IT skills training, like LeaderQuest, are bound by strict employment guidelines.
 What does this mean exactly?
-To maintain our status as a training company and to be able to accept certain kinds of funding, our graduates must exceed state set employment guidelines.
+To maintain our status as a training company and to be able to accept certain kinds of funding, our graduates must exceed state-set employment guidelines.

 LeaderQuest IT Training